Pure Land Buddhism: Sukhāvatīvyūha Sūtras

 In the Longer Sukhāvatīvyūha Sūtra, Gautama Buddha begins by describing to his attendant Ānanda a past life of the Buddha Amitābha.
 He states that in a past life, Amitābha was once a king who renounced his kingdom, and became a monastic bodhisattva named Dharmākara ("Dharma Storehouse") and gave rise to the aspiration to achieve Buddhahood in order to help all beings.
 He also had the aspiration to create the most perfect buddha-field as the ideal place to reach awakening.
 Under the guidance of the Buddha Lokeśvararāja ("World Sovereign King"), innumerable buddha-lands throughout the ten directions were revealed to Dharmākara.
-After meditating for five eons on how to array the perfect buddha-land, he then made a great series of forty eight vows, and through his great merit, created the realm of Sukhāvatī ("Ultimate Bliss").
+After meditating for five eons on how to array the perfect buddha-land, he then made a great series of forty-eight vows, and through his great merit, created the realm of Sukhāvatī ("Ultimate Bliss").

-Charles B. Jones describes some of the most important elements of these vows as follows:this buddha-land will be accessible to all beings who aspire to be reborn there even for “ten moments of thought” (vow 18), cultivate all virtues (vow 19), and, upon hearing his future buddha-name Amitābha, dedicate the merit of their practices to gaining rebirth (vow 20).
+Charles B. Jones describes some of the most important elements of these vows as follows:

+this buddha-land will be accessible to all beings who aspire to be reborn there even for "ten moments of thought" (vow 18), cultivate all virtues (vow 19), and, upon hearing his future buddha-name Amitābha, dedicate the merit of their practices to gaining rebirth (vow 20).
 He will personally appear to such beings at the moment of death (vow 19).
-Once born in his buddha-land, they will have many of the abilities and bodily features of a fully awakened buddha, such as the divine eye, the divine ear, and the ability to read others’ minds (vows 6, 7, 8), and the 32 bodily marks of a buddha (vow 21).
+Once born in his buddha-land, they will have many of the abilities and bodily features of a fully awakened buddha, such as the divine eye, the divine ear, and the ability to read others' minds (vows 6, 7, 8), and the 32 bodily marks of a buddha (vow 21).
 The requirements that beings first perfect all virtues and attain such abilities and features before gaining rebirth might lead one to think that they are effectively buddhas upon arrival, but other vows make clear that the purpose of rebirth in this buddha-land is the acquisition of buddhahood.
 Beings born there are promised limitless time to practice (vow 15), they will never perish and revert to a lower rebirth (vow 2), and they will assuredly achieve buddhahood(vow 11).
 The land itself is to be so clear and pure that it perfectly reflects all other world systems (vow 31).
-All the accoutrements of the land will be so finely wrought as to be unperceivable (vow 27), and the land itself, with all its trees and buildings, will be adorned with all seven kinds of brilliant jewel (vow 32).The sutra then claims that Amitabha has achieved Buddhahood and hence these vows have been fulfilled.
-It also describes in detail the nature of the “Land of Peace and Bliss”, its beauty, magnificence and comfortable features, as well as the way that the various features of the land teach the Dharma to all beings there.
+All the accoutrements of the land will be so finely wrought as to be unperceivable (vow 27), and the land itself, with all its trees and buildings, will be adorned with all seven kinds of brilliant jewel (vow 32).

+The sutra then states that Amitabha has achieved Buddhahood and hence these vows have been fulfilled.
+It also describes in detail the nature of the "Land of Peace and Bliss", its beauty, magnificence and comfortable features, as well as the way that the various features of the land teach the Dharma to all beings there.